DataBrewery/cubes/doc/slicing_and_dicing.rst

 Cell and Cuts
 =============

-Cell defines a point of interest – portion of the cube to be aggergated or browsed.
+Cell defines a point of interest – portion of the cube to be aggregated or browsed.

 .. figure:: images/cubes-slice_and_dice-cell.png